Whether it's being relaxed, having a positive attitude or improving your technique, being a better game shot is something we should all strive for.

 1. Have a relaxed and positive attitude

-Towards this, developing your natural hunting instincts can be helpful.
-This primal stuff is not much spoken about, but is important.
+Developing your natural hunting instincts can be helpful.
 The best shots have fun, but they have a steely determination when required, something of the predator’s killer instinct if they are really good, and, notably, refined field senses: namely an acute visual and sensory awareness of their environment and quarry.
-Do not take this as promoting indiscriminate slaughter.
-We all abhor ‘poultry’ shooting and admire those who pick their birds.
-But as well as being able to relax, you need to be able to switch on the ‘I am going to shoot that bird because I need it’ attitude.

 When you shoot really well you may seem to have ‘a different head on’.
 There is a little bit of Zen to it: intention and result are connected.
 Sometimes, when one is not doing well, it is as if you have become disconnected and the best response is to reconnect by concentrating on focus.
-Thus, if one were to sum up all this with one word, it would be connection.
 Be at ease when it is appropriate but as you prepare to shoot: connect, focus, and lock-on.
 There must be nothing between you and the bird.
 When you have shot your mark, shoot another, or stand down and wait in that semi-relaxed but clear state until it is time to focus again.
 Recognise and befriend your inner hunter.
-The club may have been replaced by a snazzy shotgun, but the principles and feeling, not least the awe and satisfaction of being successful, remain the same.

 2. Make your technique as good as it can be

 Shooting well requires confidence based in the knowledge that you know you can do it and have practised toward perfection.
 You should not step onto a peg without having honed the basics of your technique to the point that it has all become intuitive.
-Under pressure then, you will default to the right thing, not chaos.
+Under pressure then, you will default to the right thing.

 You should, of course, have learnt how to stand well and how to move the feet when required so you maximise your balance as you pull the trigger.
 I like to have my rear foot at about 90 degrees to the point where I take the shot.
 Your mount and swing should be perfected – fluent, rhythmic and unrushed.
 Smoothness is the order of the day.
 You must achieve and sustain perfect focus on every shot, developing a visual strategy, such as looking for the bird’s head.
 You should be aware of both lead (forward allowance) and line.

-If any of the above raises any doubts whatsoever, the sensible thing to do is book a lesson at a good shooting school.
-A lot of game shooters would benefit from spring and summer clay shooting too.
-Putting your gun away at the end of the game season and not touching it again is not a recipe for consistent performance.
+If you have concerns about your technique then book a lesson at a good shooting school.
 Put cartridges through your gun all year round.
+Putting your gun away at the end of the game season and not touching it again is not a recipe for consistent performance – try some spring and summer clayshooting too.

 3. Have complete confidence in your gun and cartridges

-With regard to cartridges, I think going up a pellet size may help to pull down more birds cleanly, and standardising on one load to use for most purposes helps (in my case 30 or 32 gram felt-wad 5s).
-Always strive to keep it simple, all energies on the bird.
+Going up a pellet size for cartridges may help to pull down more birds cleanly, and standardising on one load to use for most purposes helps (in my case 30 or 32 gram felt-wad 5s).

 4. Understand your shooting vision

-I am amazed by how many shooters unknowingly have eye-dominance issues.
-It is essential not only that you know your own eye-dominance but that, assuming you shoot with both eyes open, you have it tested annually or biannually.
+You must know your own eye-dominance and have it tested annually or biannually.
 Changes in eye-dominance can sneak up and cause havoc to consistent shooting.
 I often meet people who are continually shooting a foot or more to the side of their mark without realising it.
 When you show them this on clay targets or at a pattern plate, they are stunned.

-Understanding your vision and using it well are fundamental to being a better game shot.
-Continuing with our simple-as-possible theme.
-You must not only focus on every bird, you must stay focused on every bird throughout the shot, resisting the temptation to let the eye or eyes come back to the gun.
-If you do this you will unlock your extraordinary natural hand-to-eye co-ordination.
-And these are abilities that are much cleverer than anything you might consciously think your way to.
-Stare every bird to death.
+Focus on every bird throughout the shot, resisting the temptation to let the eye or eyes come back to the gun.
+Do this and you will unlock your extraordinary natural hand-to-eye co-ordination.
+Stare the bird to death.